bakpakin/Fennel/reference.md

   Print the sum of x and y
 ```

-All function metadata will be garbage collected along with the function itself.
 Docstrings and other metadata can also be accessed via functions on the fennel
 API with `fennel.doc` and `fennel.metadata`.